Mitigated barren plateaus in the time-nonlocal optimization of analog quantum-algorithm protocols: Introduction

 \section{Introduction}

 Quantum machine learning (QML) connects classical machine learning and quantum information processing.
-This emergent field promises new methods that advance quantum computation and has brought forth a class of approaches referred to as variational quantum algorithms (VQA) \cite{VQAreview,VQAprog,VQES}.
+This emergent field promises new methods that advance quantum computation \cite{qmlrev, QMLchallenges} and has brought forth a class of approaches referred to as variational quantum algorithms (VQA) \cite{VQAreview,VQAprog,VQES,bonetmonroig23}.
 In particular, noisy intermediate-scale quantum (NISQ) devices \cite{bharti2021noisy,Preskill2018quantumcomputingin,McClean_2016} are predicted to benefit from the synergies with machine learning found in VQA.
-These approaches optimize parameters in a sequence of unitary operations, the product of which describes the time evolution of the system.
+These approaches optimize parameters in a sequence of unitary operations, the product of which describes the time-evolution of the system.
 The optimization is performed with respect to a chosen observable.
-Examples include quantum approximate optimization algorithms \cite{QAOA,QAOA2,QAOA3}, quantum neural networks \cite{questforqnn,qpower,DLQNN,sharma2020trainability,QCNN,pesah2020absence,Cerezo_2021}, quantum circuit learning \cite{QCL} and quantum assisted quantum-compiling \cite{QAQC,QAOAuniversal2,UVQA}.
+Examples include quantum approximate optimization algorithms (QAOA) \cite{QAOA,QAOA3}, quantum neural networks \cite{questforqnn,qpower,DLQNN,sharma2020trainability,QCNN,pesah2020absence,Cerezo_2021}, quantum circuit learning \cite{QCL} and quantum assisted quantum-compiling \cite{QAQC,QAOAuniversal2,UVQA}.

-Similarly, quantum optimal control (QOC) aims to optimize the time-dependent system parameters of a quantum system to attain a given objective \cite{qocrev,CRAB,CRAB2,GOAT}.
-QOC has been connected to VQA approaches, and advantages of moving from the discrete circuit picture to the underyling physical system parameters have been demonstrated \cite{Magann, QOCVQA}.
-Such analogue VQA approaches commonly utilize piece-wise constant, or step-wise, parametrization ansätze \cite{stepwiseOC,RLQOC,RLgates,Pontryagin,principle}, which behave like the Trotterized limit of very deep parametrized quantum circuits with very small actions per gate.
+Similarly, quantum optimal control (QOC) aims to optimize the time-dependent system parameters of a quantum system to attain a given objective \cite{CRAB,CRAB2,lloyd14,qocrev,lijun17,GOAT,qocreview}.
+QOC has been connected to VQA approaches, and advantages of moving from the discrete circuit picture to the underlying physical system parameters have been demonstrated \cite{Magann, QOCVQA}.
+Such analog VQA approaches commonly utilize piecewise constant, or step-wise, parameterization ansätze \cite{stepwiseOC,RLQOC,RLgates,Pontryagin,principle}, which behave like the Trotterized limit of very deep parameterized quantum circuits with very small actions per gate.